Urinary Tract Infection (UTI)

 Solution: That red, blistery bump on your lip is a cold sore, caused by the herpes simplex virus 1.
 It should go away on its own in about a week.
 To ease the pain and burning, try a cool compress or put ice on it.
 Use lip balm to keep the area soft and prevent cracking.
 Hold off on kissing anyone -- cold sores are contagious.You can get prescription anti-viral medication in ointment or pill form.

 Problem: You feel like there's a big furry caterpillar stuck in the middle of your face.

 Solution: Plucking is an easy, precise way to get rid of overgrown eyebrows.
+Clean the area first with rubbing alcohol.
 Use sharp, slanted tweezers to grab hairs without pinching your skin.
 Follow the natural line of your brow.
 Exfoliate to get rid of any ingrown brow hairs.